How to create an awesome Marketplace listing

 - All prerequisites.
 These include, other add-ons, 3-party programs, and Atlassian products.

 - An overview.
-What I can expect your add-on to do in a nutshell
+List what a user can expect your add-on to do in a nutshell.

 - An Administrator's guide.
 Does your add-on need special configuration?
 App links?
 Require html configuration tickets?
 All of this needs to be in a separate section for admins.

 - A User guide.
-A basic guide of what a user can expect to see and use when they engage your add-on.
-Preferably with a lot visuals.
+Include a basic guide of what a user can expect to see and use when they engage your add-on, preferably with a lot visuals.
 Your user base likely isn’t as technically proficient as your developers.